-On the whole, boards of directors don’t have a great grasp of technology-related risks, and conveying those threats to nontechnical professionals can prove challenging.
+On the whole, boards don’t have a great grasp on technology-related risks, and conveying those threats to nontechnical professionals can prove challenging.
 Protiviti’s Jim DeLoach discusses how to have the conversation in the context of strategy, risk mitigation and impact to the business model.

 We often receive feedback from board members that they are not satisfied that they understand the full picture regarding the technology risks their organizations face.
 Over the years, many directors have identified technology as one of the key areas for improving both the quality and quantity of information received from management.
 In the digital era, the stakes have most certainly increased; digital capabilities are now a differentiator in the marketplace as many established businesses face the prospect of new “born digital” competitors.
 Almost no business is immune to the disruptive wave of digital transformation.

 Below, we discuss three contexts for conducting technology briefings with the board: strategic, risk and business model.
 Each of these contexts provides directional insights for the chief information officer (CIO) in organizing his or her delivery and for directors regarding information they should expect to receive.
 Simply stated, the board needs to understand technology as a critical enterprise asset, and the opportunities and risks associated with this asset must be communicated in a manner that directors can understand.